seanboyce/ubiblio/README.md

 # Setup:

+I wrote this for Python 3.10.12.
+A good first step is to install that to a venv.

 Use pip to install the requirements in requirements.txt

 Open main.py and add a secret key for JWT.
 Don't tell it to anyone.
 This is so authenticaton works.
 One way to generate this key is to open up a command line (linux) and enter: